Exercise

 Dumbbell Squat

-How to Perform - Dumbbell Squat
+How to Perform the Dumbbell Squat

 - Stand with your feet shoulder-width apart while holding a dumbbell in each hand at your sides with palms facing your body and arms fully extended.